What is ‘OPCAT’?

-The Optional Protocol to the Convention against Torture (OPCAT) is an international human rights treaty designed to prevent torture and cruel, inhuman or degrading treatment or punishment in all places of detention.
-It introduces a combined system of national and international monitoring of all places of detention.
+The Optional Protocol to the Convention against Torture (OPCAT) is an international human rights treaty designed to prevent torture and ill-treatment in all places of detention.
+It introduces a system of national and international monitoring of all places of detention.

 For an easy to understand guide to the OPCAT, click here to view content produced by the Irish Human Rights and Equality Commission (IHREC) and Inclusion Ireland.